1979 NBA Finals: Background

 This was a rematch of the 1978 NBA Finals, which the Bullets won 4–3.
-Seattle made a key offseason trade sending Marvin Webster to the New York Knicks for Lonnie Shelton.
+Seattle lost Marvin Webster to the New York Knicks but acquired Lonnie Shelton in exchange.
 Other than that, both teams' rosters stayed virtually intact.
-Unlike the previous year, both teams finished 1-2 in the NBA, with the Bullets topping the league at 54 wins; the Sonics with 52 wins.
-In the playoffs, Seattle defeated the Los Angeles Lakers 4–1 and the Phoenix Suns 4–3, while Washington had a much tougher road, eliminating the Atlanta Hawks in an unexpectedly tough seven-game series and coming back from a 3-1 deficit to eliminate the San Antonio Spurs in seven.
+Unlike the previous year, both teams finished 1–2 in the NBA, with the Bullets topping the league at 54 wins; the Sonics with 52 wins.
+In the playoffs, Seattle defeated the Los Angeles Lakers 4–1 and the Phoenix Suns 4–3, while Washington had a much tougher road, eliminating the Atlanta Hawks in an unexpectedly tough seven-game series and coming back from a 3–1 deficit to eliminate the San Antonio Spurs in seven.
 Both earned a first-round bye.

 Television

-The Finals were carried by CBS television (the network's NBA on CBS aired league games from 1973-90), with Brent Musburger as the lead announcer.
+The Finals were carried by CBS television (the network's NBA on CBS aired league games from 1973 to 1990), with Brent Musburger as the lead announcer.
 The 1979 Finals has been preserved in full, unlike the previous year's, in which Games 2, 3 and 4 are missing.
 (Except for 1978, all NBA Finals since 1975 have been completely preserved.)